Accessible Courses

 Audio Descriptions help users with Visual Disabilities:

-• All video that present information only visually must include audio desciptions.
+• All video that present information only visually must include audio descriptions.

 MORE: Captions, Transcripts, and Audio Description information by WebAIM